6809/sbc09/README.txt

 ### start program
-v09 BINARY
+v09s BINARY

 ### start program with tracing output on STDOUT
-v09t BINARY
+v09st BINARY

 ### run program and leave memory dump (64k)

 # memory dump in file dump.v09
-v09 -d BINARY
+v09s -d BINARY

 ### Bugfixes

  * static int index;
    otherwise the global C library function index() is referenced!
    Write access on it leads to a core dump.

- * com with C-operator ~WERT instead 0^WERT ...
-   Already fixed in 1994 edition.
  * BIG_ENDIAN is not useable in FLAG because (POSIX?)
 Unix (especially Linux) defines its byte order.
    If BIG_ENDIAN == BYTE_ORDER -> architecture is big endian!